jirotubuyaki/Jdmbs/README.md

 where *r* is the risk-free interest rate, *σ* the volatility, *{N(t):t =0・・・}* a Poisson process with rate *λ*, *{W(t):t=0・・・}* a standard Brownian motion.

 #### Correlational Jumps Model
-Standart Jump Diffusion model occurs jump in one stock market and it does not affect other companies.
+Standard Jump Diffusion model occurs jump in one stock market and it does not affect other companies.
 In correlational Jumps model one jump among companies affects other stock price of a company obeying correlation coefficacies.
 Therefore equetions are given by

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_7.png "eque")